claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 Microsoft has also provided the pre-trained models for table detection and table structure recognition trained for 20 epochs.
 More information can be found in Microsoft's Github Repository: [table-transformer](https://github.com/microsoft/table-transformer).

 ---
-I started off by using Prodigy interface, shown below, to annotate different table components (e.g., tables, rows, columns, etc.) on PDF files.
+I started off by using Prodigy interface, an exmample shown below, to annotate different table components (e.g., tables, rows, columns, etc.) on PDF files.

 ![image](https://user-images.githubusercontent.com/107597583/192675101-f39bca5a-9fce-42aa-84a9-2b20b707f0ec.png)